Goat Breeding and Goat Kidding

 Goat Kidding

-Once your does are pregnant, there are a few things you will want to get ready for goat kidding.
-Setting Up a Birthing Pen for Your Goats should be at the top of the list.
+The first thing to have ready is a private space for your does and setting Up a Birthing Pen for Your Goats will help you to do just that.
 Having a separate area for your goats to kid away from the herd will keep the mother and babies safe and allow you to intervene more easily if needed.

 More Goat Kid Resources: